nzamani/sap-cloud-connector-docker/ips/IPS.md

     **Important**: Make sure to save the generated OAuth Client Credentials (both Client ID and Client Secret)

-1. SAPCP Destinations (on SAPCP accouint level, for me it did not work as expected IPS level)
+1. SAPCP Destinations (on SAPCP account level, for me it did not work as expected IPS level)

     - RFC Destination (NW ABAP)